 View this post on Instagram

 More than 16,000 acres comprise one of the largest municipally managed parks in the nation.
-South Mountain Park & Preserve is the perfect outdoor area that guarantees breathtaking views, as well as exciting hiking trails and horseback riding activities.
+For renters who’ve chosen apartments in Phoenix for its natural beauty, South Mountain Park & Preserve, one of the nation’s largest municipal parks, offers trails, horseback riding, and unbeatable desert views.
 Divided into three main mountain ranges — Ma Ha Tauk, Gila and Guadalupe — this popular spot also prides itself with Dobbins Lookout, the highest point in the park at more than 2,330 feet.
 So, if you want to really take in the beauty of the desert, South Mountain Park & Preserve is the right spot for you!

 Take a Scenic Ride in a Hot Air Balloon